ozforester/blink/README.md

 # blink
-You prpbably know that "blink" for mc people means the same as "Hello world!" for others.
+You probably know that "blink" for mc people means the same as "Hello world!" for others.
 So that's it.